itsvishalchavda/linux_deploy/README.md

 # linux_deploy
-boot script for initialising linux environment on android 4.0.4 So, can't we use old android mobile like raspbery pi ? yes, we can, so here is script I prepared for sony xperia tipo dual its touch is broken so I had to manage lots of stuff to make it touch less. luckly adb was on. so I rooted it, installed custom recovery and custom ROM. installed Linux Deploy app and installed
+boot script for initialising linux environment on android 4.0.4 So, can't we use old android mobile like raspberry pi ? yes, we can, so here is script I prepared for sony xperia tipo dual. its touch is broken so I had to manage lots of stuff to make it touch less. luckly adb was on. so I rooted it, installed custom recovery and custom ROM. installed Linux Deploy app and installed